Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Analysis of Android Riders

-We use the techniques described in the previous section to study and characterize rider behaviors in Android malware from 2010 to 2017.
+We use the techniques described in the previous section to study and characterize rider behaviors from 2010 to 2017.
 We first introduce the set of behaviors that we explore, and then give an overview of the general state.
 Finally, we study the evolution of such behaviors over time.